Cambridge Day Trip from London: A Complete Guide for 2026

 A well-maintained path along the Backs makes it easy to enjoy a leisurely walk.
 All ages and fitness levels can enjoy the walk since it’s a flat, easy route.

-While walking the Backs you’ll notice long, flat punting boats gliding along the River Cam.
-You’ll see both experienced guides leading tours and tourists trying punting on boars they have rented (more on that below).
+While walking the Backs, you’ll notice long, flat punting boats gliding along the River Cam.
+You’ll see both experienced guides leading tours and tourists trying punting on boats they have rented (more on that below).

 Punting on the River Cam